 The Louis Smadbeck Memorial Broker Recognition Award

 Kevin R. Wang of KRW Realty Advisors has spent 40+ years in the real estate industry.
-He is best known for acquiring and enhancing existing property in New York City and throughout Metropolitan Area through the renovation and repositioning of assets.
+He is best known for acquiring and enhancing existing property in New York City and throughout the Metropolitan Area through the renovation and repositioning of assets.
 In 2015, he completed the redevelopment of 501 Madison Avenue.
-Currently, Kevin is redeveloping “The Hive”; 303 West 42nd Street and 300 West 43rd Street comprising a complete 140k square foot office & retail redevelopment.
+Currently, Kevin is redeveloping “The Hive;” 303 West 42nd Street and 300 West 43rd Street comprising a complete 140K square foot office & retail redevelopment.
 Kevin has been an active member of REBNY since he began his career at Cross & Brown.
 He currently sits on the Board of Governors (since 2006) and is the current Chairman of the General Meetings Committee and a member of the REBNY Arbitration Committee.
 He served as REBNY’s Co-Chairman of the International Seminar Committee from 1990-1995.
 Kevin is a former Chairman of the YMWREA (1989), and recipient of both the Young Man of the Year Award (1990) and Senior Man of the Year Award (2010).
-He is also a past former NAIOP Fairfield/Westchester Country President and lecturer at NYU Schack Institute of Real Estate.
+He is also a past former NAIOP Fairfield/Westchester County President and lecturer at NYU Schack Institute of Real Estate.
 Kevin received his Bachelor of Science in Business from Cornell University in 1979.
 He is a member of the Cornell Real Estate Council and a frequent contributor to the Manhasset Chapter of AHRC and the Tuesday's Children Foundation.

 The Young Real Estate Professional of the Year Award

 Robin Fisher joined Newmark Knight Frank in 2004 and specializes in the tenant representation of financial service, legal, consumer, business consulting firms, as well as domestic and international non-profits.
 She also advises retailers and corporate portfolio operators on strategies for local and domestic asset optimization and site selection.
-In 2013, Ms. Fisher received the Association of Real Estate Women's Founder's Award.
+In 2013, Ms. Fisher received the Association of Real Estate Women's Founders Award.
 She was the recipient of Newmark Knight Frank's Rising Star Award for 2010 and the Real Estate Board of New York's Most Promising Commercial Salesperson of the Year Award for 2008.
 Ms. Fisher is the founder of BLACE, an event technology service in New York City.
-She is a member of NKF's Young Leadership Council, an active member of REBNY, and was elected to serve on the 2010 Board of Governors for the Young Men'/Women's Real Estate Association (YMWREA) as vice chairman.
+She is a member of NKF's Young Leadership Council, an active member of REBNY, and was elected to serve on the 2010 Board of Governors for the Young Mens'/Womens' Real Estate Association (YMWREA) as Vice Chairman.
 She was elected to serve on the Board of the Executive's Association of New York and sits on the Board of the Association of Real Estate Women (AREW).
 Ms. Fisher volunteers her time to The River Fund and St. Francis Food Pantries and Shelters, who honored her as their Guest of Honor at the 2011 Women of Valor Event.